-Human exposure to toxoplasmosis is common wherever cats are found; an estimated 15% of residents in the US are seropositive.
+Human exposure to toxoplasmosis is common wherever cats are found; an estimated 15% of residents in the US are seropositive, which indicates that they have been infected.
 The risk of developing disease is very low except for a fetus infected in utero and people who are or become immunocompromised.

 Infection can occur by

 Ingestion of oocysts in food or water contaminated with cat feces is the most common mode of oral infection.
 Infection can also occur by eating raw or undercooked meat containing tissue cysts, most commonly lamb, pork, or rarely beef.